Juvenile Defense Lawyer Crawford County, MO

 Why You Need a Crawford County, MO Juvenile Defense Lawyer

 The Combs Waterkotte Crawford County, MO juvenile defense lawyer team boasts extensive experience in defending young clients.
 We can work with the court to get the best possible decision on your behalf, as well as provide things such as character statements and mitigating factors for the judge’s consideration.
-Call us now at (314) 900-HELP or contact us online.
+Call us right away at (314) 900-HELP or contact us online.

 Who is a Juvenile or an Adult Under Missouri Law?

 For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-It’s crucial to note that age distinctions may vary for different circumstances under the laws of, such as:
+The age differs for various other circumstances under Missouri law, such as:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.